How To Build Your Auth0 Integration

-In this article, I will explain how to build an Auth0 integration.
-I will perform this integration through the actions that auth0 has just introduced and are currently in beta.
+In this article, we will explore how to build an Auth0 integration. we will perform this integration through the actions that auth0 has just introduced and are currently in beta.

 What Is Action?